The Third Dungeon Battle

 The Third Dungeon Battle: Battle (11)

-"… You mean a mobile strategy?"
+"… You mean it's mobile?"

 I don't know how they're transporting the Dummy Core.
 But judging from the state of Team Demon King's dungeon, it's almost certainly the case.